Séminaire Robotique et Vivant

 Fokker-Planck-based mathematical modeling for flagellar activation

-Abstract: Cilia and flagella exhibit a characteristic periodic movement, enabling them to swim as efficiently as possible in a viscous fluid.
+Cilia and flagella exhibit a characteristic periodic movement, enabling them to swim as efficiently as possible in a viscous fluid.
 This movement is generated by a periodic internal activation structure present along the entire length of the filament, called the axoneme.
 In the axoneme, forces are generated by molecular motors which, together, contribute to the curvature of the filament.
 After studying the molecular motor model, several versions of coupled systems of partial differential equations will be proposed, modeling activation in a periodic cell.
 The theoretical results will also be illustrated by numerical simulations.

 🔵 June 18: Deep Seth (Mahindra University)